arthurz0/3-approx-for-ccc-and-heuristics/README.md

 insert bib-tex

 # Acknowledgements
-Explain where the different data sets are coming from.
+The data sets belong to their respective owners.
 They do not belong to us and are only included for better reproducability.
-Please don't sue us.
-We are only students and don't have any money.
+The owners are explained in the publication.
+Please cite them accordingly when using these data sets.